viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{< imgproc src="/tutorials/build-a-mock-robot/control-tab.png" alt="The Control tab with the fake arm, and motor components." resize="400x" >}}

-You can use the **Control** tab UI to send commands to your robot.
+You can use the **Control** tab UI to send commands to your machine.

 For example, you can control the direction and speed of your motor, or change the joint positions of your robotic arm.
-You can also see the robot's reported positions and speeds change.
+You can also see the machine's reported positions and speeds change.
-With real physical components, you would not only be able to control and see your robot's readings on this tab, but you would also see your robot move in the physical world.
+With real physical components, you would not only be able to control and see your machine's readings on this tab, but you would also see your robot move in the physical world.

 ## Control your mock robot using a Viam SDK

 ### Install a Viam SDK

-Install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.
+Install a Viam SDK (software development kit) so you can write custom logic to control the mock machine.
 Use the programming language you are most comfortable with.

 Refer to the appropriate SDK documentation for SDK installation instructions: